MagnumOpus1/AI-Transcribe/README.md

 # AI-Transcribe
-Another program I Utilized in my internship for transcription
+Another program I Utilized in my internship for transcription it uses whisper-openAI

-this is made to work in google colab
+this is made to work in google colaboratory